Option One

 The two main reasons why witnesses would be called to testify for you are (1) to get you released on OR (Own Recognizance) and (2) to reduce your bail amount.

-Advantages of Getting Bail Bonds As Soon as Possible
+Advantages of Getting A Bail Bond As Soon as Possible

 1. You Can Spend More Time With Your Loved Ones